 H&C Metals’ computer and electronic scrap recycling initiative stemmed from a commitment to promote sustainability and protect the environment.
-Our dedication to divert obsolete electronic waste & toxins from landfill, led us to become a qualified NJ DEP-approved hauler/handler of electronic scrap.
-H&C Metals can be found on the DEP’s web site as part of New Jersey companies that manage Universal Waste: http://www.state.nj.us/dep/dshw/lrm/uwaste/uwindex.htm.
+Our dedication to diverting obsolete electronic waste & toxins from landfill, led us to become a qualified NJ DEP-approved hauler/handler of electronic scrap.
+H&C Metals can be found on the DEP’s website as part of New Jersey companies that manage Universal Waste: https://www.state.nj.us/dep/dshw/lrm/uwaste/uwindex.htm.
 To find our listing, click on Consumer Electronics Recycling Facility List

-Consumer electronics are the fastest growing segment of the municipal solid waste stream in the US.
+Consumer electronics are the fastest-growing segment of the municipal solid waste stream in the US.
 Toxic substances contained in electronic products can pose threats to human and environmental health after those products have been sent to landfill or burned in incinerators.
 For this reason, numerous electronic products have been classified as hazardous waste.
-Recovering many of the materials contained in electronics, as opposed to extracting raw materials from the earth, makes environmental sense.
+Recovering several of the materials contained in electronics, instead of extracting raw materials from the ground (earth), makes environmental sense.
 H&C Metals, Inc. is proud to be part of the recovery process.

 H&C’s strict policy is to distribute collected E-Scrap only to domestic dismantlers who have been thoroughly vetted and approved by H&C. These consumers are either e-Steward or R2 certified (electronic equipment recyclers that adhere to the highest standard of environmental responsibility).

 Helpful & Informative NJ Electronic Scrap Recycling Links